lowlowd/WEALTHSIMPLE-BONUS/src/data/post/koho-vs-debit-cards-2025.md

 ---
 publishDate: 2025-10-22
-title: "KOHO vs. Debit Cards: The Best Choice for 2025?"
+title: 'KOHO vs. Debit Cards: The Best Choice for 2025?'
 excerpt: "How does KOHO's prepaid Mastercard stack up against debit cards?
 Compare fees, rewards, and budgeting tools to see which is best for everyday spending."
 image: ~/assets/images/blog/koho-vs-debit.png
-category: "Comparison"
+category: 'Comparison'
-author: "Koho Referral Codes"
+author: 'Koho Referral Codes'
-tags: ["Koho", "Debit Cards", "Comparison"]
+tags: ['Koho', 'Debit Cards', 'Comparison']
 ---

 For most of us, a debit card is the first financial tool we ever get.
 It's simple, straightforward, and connected directly to our bank account.
 It's the trusty card we use for everything from buying groceries to grabbing a coffee.
 But just because it's familiar doesn't mean it's the best tool for the job.